Posted on: November 23, 2016

 Table of Contents

-Did you know that it is not mandatory for prostitutes in the Netherlands to get tested on STD’s?
+It’s not mandatory for prostitutes in the Netherlands to get tested on STD’s.
 Everyone in the Netherlands can decide for themselves whether he or she would like to get tested on STD’s or not.
 That is a fundamental right and therefore it also applies for prostitutes and their customers.
-Although it’s not mandatory to get tested, the Dutch government and several Dutch organizations promote STD testing for these 3 groups (sex workers, youths and gays) by offering them for free.
+Although it’s not mandatory to get tested, the Dutch government and several Dutch organizations promote STD testing for these 3 groups (Sexarbeiterinnen, youths and gays) by offering them for free.

 The 2015 stricter rules were implemented for getting a free STD test and the total number of STD tests that could be done by GGD’s was decreased.
 Only people who are a part of so called “high risk groups” can get a free STD test in Holland.
 Youths under the age of 25, homosexuals and sex workers are considered high risk groups.
 Those not part of a high risk group can still get a free STD test in Holland if they are warned by their sexual partner, have obvious symptoms, or if they had sex with someone from a high risk group.

 The GGD’s determine via a screening procedure if people are granted the free STD test.
 People who are not part of the aforementioned high-risk categories have to go to their general practitioner.
 You often have to pay your own bill if you get tested there because of the obligatory deductible that comes with health insurance in Holland.
 The bill for an STD test can run up to 200 Euro and doing the test at your general practitioner is of course less anonymous.